 The other thing: if you’re going to be writing a novel, you are going to be with the characters that you construct for a long time, so you better be sure that you want to spend all that time with them.
 It’s very easy to fall into the trap — this sounds good, let’s work on it—but you have to be really invested in your characters, given the time and energy it takes to write a novel.
 You have to like them even if they’re villains.

-- Read reviews of The City of Devi from The A.V.
-Club and the Washington Post.
+- Read a review of The City of Devi from The A.V.
+Club.

-- Read the Bookslut and Daily Beast interviews with Manil Suri.
+- Read the Daily Beast interviews with Manil Suri.